aardappel/lobster/docs/source/implementation.md

 These must be (including correct paths):

 -   `default.lpak`.
-This is the Lobster pakfile file you obtain from compiling your program with the `-b` option, it includes:
+This is the Lobster pakfile file you obtain from compiling your program with the `--pak` option, it includes:

     -   The bytecode.